Finavia

 Finavia Oyj, formerly the Finnish Civil Aviation Administration, is the public limited company responsible for maintaining and developing Finland's airport network.
 Finavia manages and develops 20 airports around the country, 18 of which primarily serve commercial flights and 2 of which focus solely on military and general aviation.
 Finavia is owned by the Finnish Government.

 Finavia's headquarters are located on the grounds of Helsinki Airport.
 Kimmo Mäki started as Finavia's CEO January 1, 2018.
 The Prime Minister's Office is responsible for Finavia's ownership steering and oversight.

-In 2019, 26 million passengers used Finavia's airports, with Helsinki Airport, Finavia's main airport, constituting 21.9 million of those.
+In 2023, 18,3 million passengers used Finavia's airports, with Helsinki Airport, Finavia's main airport, constituting 15.3 million of those.
 Helsinki Airport is an important transfer hub in Northern Europe, especially for Asian transfer passengers.

 Operations

 Finavia's customers are airlines, other operators in the sector, as well as passengers.
 Finavia's main business units are Helsinki Airport and the airport network in Finland.
-Finavia's daughter companies are Lentoasemakiinteistöt Oyj, a real estate company and Airpro Oy, a company providing ground services for airports and airlines.
+Finavia's daughter company is Airpro Oy, a company providing ground services for airports and airlines.

 Finavia's main services for airlines and passengers are: